We Asked Women What They Want from Intimacy. Then We Built It.

 Nook is a clitoral massager with a curved hook design built to do one thing extraordinarily well: find your sweet spot and stay there.

 • Only the hook vibrates.
-The vibration is exactly where it needs to be: precise, targeted, focused.
-Which means stimulation stays put, and your hand stays comfortable.
+Stimulation stays put, and your hand stays comfortable.

 • The long handle keeps your hand out of the way.
-Whether you're using Nook solo or with a partner, the ergonomic handle means no awkward angles, no interrupting the moment.
-You stay present.
-Your pleasure stays in the picture.
+Whether solo or with a partner, no awkward angles, no interrupting the moment.

 • Body-safe silicone, fully waterproof, whisper-quiet.
-Soft on sensitive skin, safe for bath or shower use, and discreet enough that it's just between you and Nook.
+Soft on sensitive skin, safe for bath or shower use.

 Why this matters especially if you're in perimenopause or menopause

-If you've been Googling how to have better sex during perimenopause, or wondering why intimacy feels different than it used to.
-Here's the honest answer: your body has new preferences, and there's nothing wrong with finding out what they are.
+If you've been Googling how to have better sex during perimenopause, here's the honest answer: your body has new preferences, and there's nothing wrong with finding out what they are.

 The part nobody talks about: partnered sex and the pleasure gap

-Here's something our audience data surfaced that we've been thinking about ever since: the winning statement wasn't about solo pleasure.
+Here's something our audience data surfaced: the winning statement wasn't about solo pleasure.
 It was about intimacy with someone, and still feeling like her needs matter.

 Heterosexual men orgasm 95% of the time during sex.
 Heterosexual women?
 65%.
 The gap isn't a mystery.
 It's a choice about what gets prioritized.